ESSS/alfasim-sdk/docs/source/plugins/02_alfasim_sdk_by_example.rst

 |marker_1| illustrates the section where the models |container| or |model| will be placed. |br|
 |marker_2| illustrates the section where the inputs fields will be placed.

-For this example we will use a :func:`~alfasim_sdk.data_model` entry over the Tree, using a :func:`~alfasim_sdk.Quantity` field to get exponent value from the user.
+For this example we will use a :py:func:`~alfasim_sdk.data_model` entry over the Tree, using a :py:class:`~alfasim_sdk.Quantity` field to get exponent value from the user.

 The hook |gui_hook| needs to be implemented on the :file:`myplugin.py`, located on :file:`myplugin/src/python` folder.